defi-wonderland/handbook/docs/testing/advanced-testing/property-based-fuzzing.md

 # Property-based fuzzing

-We use Medusa for fuzzing campaigns, as it's fast, can save the corpus used between campaigns and, unlike Echidna, supports Cancun.
+We use Medusa for fuzzing campaigns, as it's fast, saves the corpus used between campaigns and, unlike Echidna, supports Cancun.

 Our most frequent testing mode is assertion-based external test.
 In other words, we deploy the target contract and interact with it from the test contract, instead of inheriting it.